mcp-server-plugin

 Custom Tools Implementation

-The plugin supports third-party plugins to implement their own MCP tools.
-Here's how to do it:
+The plugin provides an extension point system that allows third-party plugins to implement their own MCP tools.

 1. Creating a Custom Tool